 In addition, you could consider adding a high-value collateral asset to these nurture emails.
 Informative collateral will prove your position as a thought leader, establishing trust and motivating the registrant to attend.
 We’ve recently started doing this here at Act-On, and the early returns are through the roof!

 Lastly, you should send a thank you email that includes any content that was promised (slide deck, link to the on-demand webinar, handouts, content assets) within 24 hours.
-This will significantly increase overall average webinar attendance rate and ensure better post-webinar marketing success resulting in more sales-qualified leads.
+This will significantly increase the overall average webinar attendance rate and ensure better post-webinar marketing success resulting in more sales-qualified leads.

 Whether through paid or organic campaigns, promoting a webinar on social media is another effective channel — if for no other reason than the sheer volume of people surfing their social networks every hour of every day.

 Despite the potential for a significant amount of impressions, you still want to make sure your social campaigns are highly relevant for your target audience (especially on paid campaigns).
 This means focusing your social media efforts where they’re likely going to make the biggest impact.
 Dig back into your personas to discover where your different audience segments are most active and place your emphasis on these platforms.
 A/B test the messaging of your posts to include multiple tones and different benefits of attending the webinar.
 In addition to sharing links to your primary webinar landing page, you can create LinkedIn or Facebook events pages for easier signups and more registrants.

 Again, your copy and collateral assets need to be reflective of your destination landing page, but you might also consider including adding Easter eggs to the content your sharing.
 For instance, if you’re posting a blog that addresses the same topic as your webinar, you should include a prominent CTA in one of your content blocks or at the end of the piece (or both).
 In fact, you might want to update your editorial calendar to include relevant blogs solely for this purpose!